Depression

 Seasonal Affective Disorder (SAD)

-Seasonal affective disorder is a period of mild depression that comes on in the fall and winter months in the northern and southern Hemisphere.
+Seasonal affective disorder is a period of mild depression that comes on in the fall and winter months in the northern and southern hemispheres.
 A repetitive history is common (patients repeatedly get these symptoms in the winter).

 • Theory

-• Decreased UV exposure → Decreased MSH which is implicated in mood
+• Decreased UV exposure → Decreased MSH, which is implicated in mood

 • Differentials